giswqs/jupyter-book-demo/_sources/book/introduction.md

     format_name: myst
     format_version: 0.13
     jupytext_version: 1.18.1
-title: Introduction to Open Publishing
+title: How to Write and Publish a Book
-subtitle: Using Jupyter Book for Open Publishing
+subtitle: Using Jupyter Book to Write and Publish a Book
 authors:
   - name: Qiusheng Wu
     affiliations: